 - B. Minors those persons under 18 years of age may establish residence in accordance with the following: - 1.
 Married minors may establish their own residence. - 2.
 If the parents are separated permanently, the residence of the minor is the residence of the parent with whom he/she lives. - 3.
 If both parents are deceased and there is no courtappointed guardian, the minor may establish his/her own residence. - 4.
-A student who remains in the state after his/her parents, who had legal residence in California, have established residence elsewhere, shall be entitled to retain resident - classification until he/she has attained the age of majority and has resided in the state the minimum time necessary to become a resident so long as continuous necessary to become a resident so long as continuous attendance is maintained at the institution. - attendance is maintained at the institution.
+A student who remains in the state after his/her parents, who had legal residence in California, have established residence elsewhere, shall be entitled to retain resident - classification until he/she has attained the age of majority and has resided in the state the minimum time necessary to become a resident so long as continuous attendance is maintained at the institution. attendance is maintained at the institution. - attendance is maintained at the institution.